syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 ## Cell selection

-You can select cells in TreeGrid by setting `e-selectionsettings.selectionMode` property as `cell`.
+You can select cells in tree grid by setting the `e-selectionsettings.selectionMode` property to `cell`.
-Find the code example below to enable the cell selection in TreeGrid.
+The following code sample helps you to enable the cell selection in tree grid.

 {% highlight html %}